aws/aws-sdk-js-v3/packages/xhr-http-handler/README.md

     );
     console.log(
       request // contains the request information to differentiate
-              // different requests from the same handler.
+              // requests from the same handler.
     )
   }
 });